The Complete Guide to Yoga Teacher Training: Everything You Need to Know

 Career Options

-• Studio Teaching: Lead classes at studios ($25–$50/class).
+• Studio teaching: lead classes at local studios ($25–$50 per class).

-• Retreats: Host experiences in exotic locations ($2,000–$15,000/week).
+• Retreats: Host experiences in destination settings ($2,000–$15,000/week).

-• Content Creation: Monetize blogs or videos via sponsorships.
+• Content creation: Monetize blogs or videos via sponsorships.

 Emma built a $60,000/year online business via Instagram.
 Maria combines studio and online classes, earning $45,000/year.
 Diversify with hybrid models for stability.
 Protect your career with Yoga Teacher Insurance Essentials.